lawrenceevalyn/THE-DISS/README.md

 ## February 17, 2020

-Important research methodology note -- the Hathi numbers in the CSmith-ESTC-ECCO-TCP-Hathi-alluvial.svg viz are probably not accurate (probably missing some Hathi docs, they haven't been fully checked)
+~Important research methodology note -- the Hathi numbers in the CSmith-ESTC-ECCO-TCP-Hathi-alluvial.svg viz are probably not accurate (probably missing some Hathi docs, they haven't been fully checked)~

+Strike that-- I just checked them

 ## January 31, 2020